Techtonica/curriculum/career/conflict-resolution.md

 This lesson is intended to follow along with the [Conflict Resolution Slides](https://docs.google.com/presentation/d/1GrqT4vleGfOf0tl4ZD8IP8Y-PbrDRKAYccH0WWMJ2rY/edit?usp=sharing):

-Today, we're going to learn about how to resolve conflicts!
 Conflicts are inevitable in life and in the workplace, and it's important to understand how to move forward in a respectful and effective way.

-**A few goals for today**

-- Understand what conflict is
-- Common ways to address conflict
-- Become better at solving conflicts

 **Conflict is:**